Arkoniak/UrlDownload.jl/README.md

 pkg> add UrlDownload
 ```

 Note: this package uses many different packages for data processing, which should be installed separately.
-SO, if you receive message like `ERROR: ArgumentError: Package CSV not found in current path`, install `CSV.jl` manually and error will go away.
+So, if you receive message like `ERROR: ArgumentError: Package CSV not found in current path`, install [CSV.jl](https://github.com/JuliaData/CSV.jl) manually and error will go away.
 No additional work is needed, since `UrlDownload.jl` import necessary packages on it's own.

 # Usage